qualiancy/seed/README.md

 ## Tests

-Tests are writting in [Sherlock](http://github.com/logicalparadox/sherlock).
+Tests are writting in [Mocha](http://github.com/visionmedia/mocha) using the [chai](http://chaijs.com) `should` BDD assertion library.
 Make sure you have that installed, clone this repo, install dependacies using `npm install`.

-    $ sherlock test/*.test.js
+    $ make test

 ## Contributors